 Matching Colors and Creating a Profile

-Match the golden sample colors to the colors of the image displayed in the Before Color Matching section, and then create a color profile.
+Match the golden sample colors to the colors of the reference sample image displayed in the Before Color Matching section, and then create an ICC profile.

 To match colors and create a profile: